glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 [<img src="{{ '/assets/img/2015-09-28-multiple-data-sources-and-caching/data_access_cache.jpg' | prepend: site.baseurl }}" alt="data sources and cache">][1]

-As you can see in the picture there are two main layers on it, the domain layer and the data access layer, this two layers must be decoupled each other.

-#### Domain layer
+The above image represents the architecture for use multiple datasources with policies (data, cache), layers are separated by colors, this colors correspond with the clean architecture image below.

 [<img src="{{ '/assets/img/2015-09-28-multiple-data-sources-and-caching/cleanArchitecture.jpg' | prepend: site.baseurl }}" alt="data sources and cache">][2]

-The domain layers are bussiness logic of your application, correspond with the yellow, red and green layers on clean architecture.

-#### Data Access layer
+#### Data layer

-The data access layer correspond with API implementations, databases, or any source of data you like.
-This implementations know nothing of domain models, and can be used in other projects without any modifications, there are no part of your application logic.
+The data layer are: repositories, datasources, apis, databases, etc. All the data magic happens here.
+The data policies below to this layer, in this post we will focus on this layer to build some data and cache policies.

 ### Example Application